The internet is a big place, and it all revolves around content. RELEVANT CONTENT.

-It’s a fact of life in 2020 that if you’re working with digital media, then you have access to many different ways of tracking and measuring your performance.
+It’s a fact of life that if you’re working with digital media, then you have access to many different ways of tracking and measuring your performance.
 You can find analytics dashboards everywhere, from your website to your social media channels.

 Working with data gives you a great advantage, allowing you to:

 Mastering your data analytics tools will also give you the opportunity to run tests to see how variations in your content can affect their performance.
 One of these tests, and a valuable one to have in your toolkit, is the simple A/B test.

 In this test, a group of respondents is split into two groups at random and exposed to some marketing, be it a video, blog post, or landing page.
 Here’s the catch: there’s one variable changed between the two versions.
 Monitoring which gets better engagement allows you to fine-tune your content to get an ideal response from your clients.
 A/B testing is one of our favoured tactics to consistently improve our conversations and revenue.

 We’ve said it before and we’ll say it again: the internet is a very big place.
 Facebook alone boasts over 2.6 billion monthly active users, each of whom has their own interests and preferences for content.
 Make sure you have content to match your specified customer personas.

 There are many ways to diversify your content marketing:

 Work across many different platforms.
 Limiting yourself to a single social media page, a single form of content (ex. just blogs, or just videos), and a single approach to creating your content means missing out on hundreds of thousands of potential views.
 Test different platforms, and then customise your content to best fit the nature and layout of those platforms.